 CarverLink is Carver County Minnesota's (a SW Twin Cities Metro County) publicly owned broadband fiber optics network.
 CarverLink went live in 2013 and currently has ownership or use of approximately 900+ miles of fiber throughout Carver County and the surrounding local area that is used to connect upwards of 260+ last mile public and community support locations.

-CarverLink directly connects the public and several community organizations within Carver County including the county, cities, public schools, a college, townships, housing and transit authorities, hospitals, and primary medical clinics.
-CarverLink provides these entities with “dark” fiber and/or “lit” fiber services in the form of Internet.
+CarverLink directly provides services to public entities and several community support organizations within Carver County, including the county, cities, public schools, a college, townships, housing and transit authorities, hospitals, and primary medical clinics.
+CarverLink provides these entities with dark fiber and lit fiber services in the form of Internet bandwidth.

-In the private sector for businesses and residents, CarverLink does not directly offer or provide fiber connectivity or internet service, but instead provides our fiber infrastructure that is used by the initial service provider in our network, Jaguar Communications, to provide services to businesses and residents of Carver County.
-CarverLink also oversees the availability of dark fiber within our fiber network, which is available to qualified service providers or other entities using dark fiber for new opportunities (open access/open interconnect fiber).
+In the private sector for businesses and residents, CarverLink does not directly offer or provide fiber connectivity or internet service, but instead provides our fiber infrastructure that is used by the initial service provider in our network, Metronet (formerly Jaguar Communications), to provide services to businesses and residents of Carver County.
+CarverLink also oversees the availability of dark fiber within our network, which is available to qualified service providers or other entities using dark fiber for new opportunities (open access/open interconnect fiber).
 And through our open access fiber, services are also available from Arvig.

 The FCC recently released a new Broadband Availability map.
 The County needs your assistance to validate that information in the map is correct.
 Incorrect data can invalidate the County's ability to receive financial assistance to help bring high speed broadband to your location.
 Please review your data and submit a challenge if appropriate.

 This State of Minnesota funded program awards grants for the extension of existing broadband infrastructure to individual unserved locations that are currently too far from existing service providers infrastructure end points in your area, to be economically viable to connect your location.